aletheaaa/aletheaaa.github.io/README.md

-# aletheaaa.github.io
-This is a personal webpage.
+This is a personal webpage built using React and TypeScript.